jmoudi/LLM-prompts-programming/directives/styleguides/PS_styleguide.md

 ### Naming
 - IMPORTANT: NEVER create variable names that differ from class or function names only in the casing.
 Bad example: `windowInfo := WindowInfo()`.
 Good example: `wInfo := WindowInfo()`
+- functions that are intended to be used internally in the script use regular camelCase
 - your function names should always start lowercase.
 Try to start them with a verb.
 Try not to use noun-only as function or method names.
 - Never use class names that contain `Manager`.
 Always be more creative.
 - use camelCase instead of PascalCase for non-static methods; PascalCase for `static` methods